Bluburry/ISEP2ndSemesterProject/Readme.md

 # 2nd Semester Project

-Java project developed to simulate an irrigation system.
+Java project developed to simulate an real estate sellet system.
 Introduction to unit testing.

 Developed with 3 other colleagues